PThie/Prediction-Agriculture/README.md

-# Project III: Predictive Modelling for Agriculture
+# Project: Predictive Modelling for Agriculture

 ## Objective
 - Maximize the yield of different crops depending on the soil characteristics